NICALab/SUPPORT/README.md

   - conda-forge
  ```

-from env.yml and do this step.
+from env.yml and type `conda config --remove channels conda-forge`, and do this step.

 #### 4. Activate the conda environment
 ```